eda3/edv/docs-en/coding_guidelines.md

 - **Use documentation comments (`///`) for public items**: Document public API elements using triple-slash comments.
 - **Use regular comments (`//`) for implementation details**: Explain complex algorithms or non-obvious code with regular comments.
 - **Keep documentation up to date**: When modifying code, always update the corresponding documentation to reflect the changes.
+- **Enclose specialized terms in backticks**: Always wrap technical terms, type names, field names, and other code elements in backticks.

 Example:
 ```rust